mtemkit/Write-A-Book-In-A-Day/README.md

   <img src="images/sample_story_example.png" width="1000" height="600" title="Sample Story Text Output">
 </p>

-### Note:
+### Update (late 2022):

-I may scarcely update this repository from this point on (late 2022) as I am working on a more advanced version of this code for the private code of a business idea that I am developing for.
-I may eventually link the end result here.
-In the meantime, I may make updates to this repository for practice or experimentation of ideas for the other project.
+I am currently working on a more advanced version of this code in my private repo for a business idea and will aim to link the end result here.
+In the meantime, any future updates made to this repository will be solely for experimenting with ideas.